hklarner/pyboolnet/Docs/Sphinx/source/Manual.rst

      is univocal: True
      is faithful: True

-The naive function for deciding whether a set of trap spaces if complete requires also three arguments, the primes, the update strategy and a list of trap spaces.
+The function for deciding whether the minimal trap spaces are complete requires only two arguments, the primes and the update strategy, because it is implied that the trap spaces must be all minimal ones.
+See :ref:`completeness` for details.

+   >>> AD.completeness(primes, update)
+   True

+Since :ref:`univocality` is based on detecting at least one attractor, via the random walk algorithm explained above, and since a counterexample to the univocality query contains information about additional attractors, there is a second function, called :ref:`univocality_with_counterexample`returns a triplet consisting of the answer, an attractor state and a counterexample (if the trap space is not univocal), see :ref:`univocality` for details.
-It returns a tuple consisting of the answer and a counterexample, if it exists.
+The function :ref:`faithfulness_with_counterexample` returns a tuple that consists of the answer and a counterexample if it exists.
-See :ref:`completeness_naive` for details.

-   >>> answer_complete, _ = AD.completeness_naive( primes, update, mintspaces )
-   >>> "min trap spaces are complete:", answer_complete min trap spaces are complete: True

 As an illustration, consider network (A) given in Figure 1 of :ref:`Klarner2015(a) <klarner2015trap>`.
 It is defined by the following functions::